 Not to be missed is the fantastic Piazzetta Betlemme, renamed “La piazzetta degli inganni” (The Little Square of Tricks) due to its multicoloured 'trompe l’oeil' by the famous set designer Gino Pellegrini.

-San Giovanni also boasts a high concentration of museums, such as the Museum of the Sky and the Earth, the Archaeological Environmental Museum and the Museum of Sacred Art.
+San Giovanni also boasts a high concentration of museums, such as the Museum of the Sky and the Earth, with the new Physics branch, the Archaeological Environmental Museum and the Museum of Sacred Art.

 The dishes of the Emilian tradition are prepared with care in San Giovanni in Persiceto’s trattorias, at festivals and events, according to ancient recipes.

 In the fertile plain of Samoggia, and in particular in the countryside of San Matteo della Decima, a quality of PGI (Protected geographical indication) melon grows.
 Those melons are known for their special taste, which is more flavourful and sweeter at the same time.
 Watermelons are also renowned here.